pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 ### Editing the Service Dialog

 If the newly created service dialog is edited, it can be seen that the package element has been given the correct name "param\_package" (as required by the _order\_ansible\_playbook_ method), and the default value of "from\_service".
-For this example we'll change the default value for the **Package** dialog element to "from\_dialog" to identify if the dialog's default value was used in operation (see [Editing the Service Dialog](#i2)).
+For this example we'll change the default value for the **Package** dialog element to "from\_dialog" to identify if the dialog's default value was used in operation (see screenshot [Editing the Service Dialog](#i2)).

 ![Editing the Service Dialog](images/screenshot2.png)